Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/Untitled.md

 ![](file:///C:/Users/aweso/AppData/Local/Packages/oice_16_974fa576_32c1d314_bec/AC/Temp/msohtmlclip1/01/clip_image034.jpg)

-Get +1 Weird, max +3 - Get +1 Charm, max +2 - Get +1 Cool, max +2 - Get +1 Sharp, max +2 - Take another Spooky move - Take another Spooky move - Change some, or all, your dark side tags - Get a mystical library, like [[the Expert]]’s haven option - Take a move from another playbook - Take a move from another playbook
+Get +1 Weird, max +3 - Get +1 Charm, max +2 - Get +1 Cool, max +2 - Get +1 Sharp, max +2 - Take another Spooky move - Take another Spooky move - Change some, or all, your dark side tags - Get a mystical library, like [[The Expert]]’s haven option - Take a move from another playbook - Take a move from another playbook

 After you have leveled up _five_ times, you qualify for [[advanced improvements]] in addition to these.
 They’re below.